 Under the regulations, each DAP will determine development applications that meet set type and value thresholds as if it were council or state authority.

-For information about DAPs please see the Western Australian Planning Commission (WAPC) website.
+For information about DAPs please see the Department of Planning, Lands and Heritage (DPLH) website.

 If you are aggrieved by a decision on an application for development approval, you have a right of appeal.
 If a delegated officer made the decision, you may choose to have the City's Council review the officer's decision at a Council meeting.
 Alternatively, you can appeal to the State Administration Tribunal (SAT).